postsharp/Metalama.Documentation/content/conceptual/aspects/simple-aspects/simple-aspects.md

 # Creating simple aspects

 In <xref:using-metalama>, you learned how to use pre-built aspects in your project.
-In this section, you will learn to create your first aspect.
-For this section, we will focus on simple tasks and features, and later sections in this chapter will dive into further details.
+In this section you're about to start writing your first aspect.
+We will focus on simple tasks and features, and later sections in this chapter will dive into further details.

 ## In this section